ryupold/vode/README.md

 A compact web framework for minimalist developers.
 Zero dependencies, no build step except for typescript compilation, and a simple virtual DOM implementation that is easy to understand and use.
 Autocompletion out of the box thanks to `lib.dom.d.ts`.

 It brings a primitive building block to the table that gives flexibility in composition and makes refactoring easy.
-Usecases can be single page applications or isolated components with complex state.
+The use cases can be single page applications or isolated components with complex state.

 ## Usage